 May not be the best fit for tall or larger-bodied people.
 Users noted a lack of additional pockets.

-Front offers hard shell waterproof protection.
-Padded velcro inserts for customizable storage.
-Compatible with13-15 inch laptop sizes.
+Front offers hard-shell waterproof protection.
+Padded Velcro inserts for customizable storage.
+Compatible with 13-15 inch laptop sizes.
 Mesh pockets for accessories.
 Easy access zippers and tripod holder with strap.

-The velcro wall inserts are flimsy and might become detached easily.
+The Velcro wall inserts are flimsy and might become detached easily.

 Quilted padding and weather-resistant material.
-Inner dividers are customizable to different-sized compartments for lenses.
+Inner dividers are customizable to enable different-sized compartments for lenses.
 Interior top zipper compartment for small items.
 A few different colors available.

 Not the most spacious choice for experienced photographers with more gear.